lumigo-io/go-tracer-beta/README.md

 ## Usage

-You need a lumigo token which you can find under the `Project Settings` and `Tracing` tab in lumigo portal.
+You need a lumigo token which you can find under the `Project Settings` and `Tracing` tab in lumigo platform.
 Then you need just to wrap your Lambda:

 ```go
 type MyEvent struct {